OsmanKandemir/indicator-intelligence/README.md

 Indicator collects sensitive informations (Hash,Domain,Email,Ipv4,Ipv6) to threats.

 Fundamental method of logic is IOC.
+An IOC is the cyber-equivalent of evidence left at a crime scene.

 ## Installation